mitchellkolb/pi-music-player/documents/design-document.md

     - When the power is plugged in the system will turn on so we can use that as a On/Off switch
     - When power is on the system should boot up and open the GUI startup screen in kiosk mode.

+- Music Playback
+    - The system must connect to PianoStream via a browser instance controlled by Playwright.
+    - Music playback should begin automatically upon startup or after the user selects their desired station from the custom GUI.

 ## Nonfunctional Requirements